Copyright and Trademark Infringement: Someone’s Stealing From Me!

 Proving Copyright Infringement

-Unauthorized Use: An infringer is only guilty if he or she doesn’t have your permission, a license to use your work, a valid fair use exception, or some other lawful reason to be copying your work.
+An infringer is only guilty if he or she doesn’t have your permission, a license to use your work, a valid fair use exception, or some other lawful reason to be copying your work.

-Commercial Advantage* (to prove criminal infringement): Sometimes an infringement can be treated as a criminal offense.
+Sometimes an infringement can be treated as a criminal offense.
 This requires showing the infringer willfully stole for commercial gain.

 Trademark Infringement

 Trademark infringement occurs when someone uses a mark that is likely to cause confusion with an existing trademark.
-Unlike copyrights which focus on copying something original, trademark protection protects brands or logos - anything you might associate with a certain brand.
-So what you’re proving to the court is not that something original was copied but that the infringement is going to cause confusion to consumers in the marketplace.
+Unlike copyrights, which focus on copying something original, trademark protection protects brands or logos - anything you might associate with a certain brand.
+So what you’re proving to the court is not that something original was copied, but that the infringement is going to cause confusion to consumers in the marketplace.
 This is the key difference between copyrights and trademarks.
 Copyrights protect original works of art whereas trademarks protect source-identifying logos or brands.

 For something to constitute trademark infringement therefore requires a much different analysis.
 You must prove the infringing mark is confusingly similar to your brand or dilutes your brand.
-Counterfeit luxury goods are a good example.The point is to protect the integrity of your brand as it relates to the public.
+Counterfeit luxury goods are a good example.
+The point is to protect the integrity of your brand as it relates to the public.

 Proving Trademark Infringement

 So, it probably goes without saying then, that proving trademark infringement is a different analysis than copyright infringement.
-The legal elements needed to prove infringement are as follows:

-trademark application does the trick.
+application does the trick.
 Remember, first to file, first to rights.

-to cause confusion among consumers.
-There are various ways to prove this -
+You must show the infringer’s use of a similar mark is likely to cause confusion among consumers.
+There are various ways to prove this - sometimes a court will simply

-sometimes a court will simply survey people to see if there’s confusion.
+survey people to see if there’s confusion.

-3. Use in Commerce: You’ll hear the term “use in commerce” a lot in trademark law.
+You’ll hear the term “use in commerce” a lot in trademark law.
+It’s because

-use in commerce will have a harmful financial impact on your business and brand
+will have a harmful financial impact on your business and brand - either in real money or reputation.

 If you show likely evidence of all these elements, a court may even award an injunction in your favor which is a court order that requires the infringer to immediately stop using the mark.